The 30 Most Fascinating Unsolved Mysteries in America

 Jimmy Hoffa’s disappearance

-It’s not really a surprise that Jimmy Hoffa, the infamous labor leader and Teamster president — who went to prison for jury-tampering, mail fraud, and bribery, among other crimes — would be murdered.
+It’s not really a surprise that Jimmy Hoffa, the infamous labor leader and Teamster president—who went to prison for jury-tampering, mail fraud, and bribery, among other crimes—would be murdered.
 You can’t be that corrupt without making a few enemies.
 But the real mystery is, where’s his body?
 Is it buried someplace?
 Hidden in cement, or at the bottom of a lake?
-Nobody knows (or at least nobody’s talking) and it’s been one of the most enduring unsolved mysteries in modern history.
+Nobody knows (or at least nobody’s talking) and it’s been one of the most enduring unsolved mysteries of the world.

 The only evidence ever found was a single three-inch brown hair, which matched Hoffa’s DNA, in the back seat of a car that may have been his last ride alive.
 Even Hoffa’s daughter, a retired judge in St. Louis, isn’t hopeful anymore.
 “I guess it won’t be solved,” she says.
 “It would be a comfort to find his body, but I don’t think we will.”